-The Broome County Health Department will no longer be assisting in the direct investigations of mold complaints.
+The Broome County Health Department does not conduct environmental investigations into mold complaints.
 Below is an abundance of information concerning mold.
 If the mold is a potential result of structural defects in a building, you should contact your local code enforcement officer.

 Mold is a simple microscopic organism that is found almost everywhere - indoors and out.
 There are hundreds of different kinds of mold in the natural environment.
 Mold spores are very light and travel easily through the air - this is how people come in contact with them.
 Mold needs a food source and moisture to grow.
 Mold food can include wood, paper, drywall, cardboard and other organic-rich materials.
 Mold can also grow on tile grout and plaster.
 It is rare to see mold growing on stone, plastic, metal or concrete surfaces.
 Common moisture sources include leaking pipes and leaking roofs, floods, chronically damp basements and condensation on cold windows and walls.
 Mold can be many colors (white, black, orange, green, brown), depending on the species present.
 Mold can be fuzzy or slimy to the touch.